×

 10. E-commerce Solution of the Year

 This award will go to a vendor-created solution that enables customers to get the most out of their online shopping or engagement experience with a retailer.
 The winning entry will detail technology that is powering the online channel, be it a payments service, marketing system or a solution to fully optimise an e-commerce website.
+This category is open to both vendors and retailers, and joint entries are encouraged.
 Enter here

-This award will recognise an omnichannel solution that has had a positive impact on a retailer’s business and can be entered by technology providers or a retailer that has implemented the solution.
+This award will recognise an omnichannel solution that has had a positive impact on a retailer’s business and can be entered by technology providers or retailers that have implemented the solution.
 The winning entry will demonstrate the issue faced by a retailer and how the solution improved their entire approach to the channel, whether that be in terms of seamless customer experience, easy deployment of back-end systems across all operations, or the ability to gather and analyse business data from all areas of the business in a single, holistic way.
-This award can be entered by a tech vendor or a retailer.
 Enter here

 13. Omnichannel Technology Vendor of the Year